 Dollar signs filled my 12-year-old mind as I gazed, fascinated, at the hundreds of chicks scurrying under the heat lamps at the farm-supply store.
 The store’s annual chick days had arrived with Easter, and so had spring fever, attacking the farm folk with vigor after the cold, dark winter.
-Chirping with all the enthusiasm of new life, the helpless little chicks seemed proof that warmer days were coming, and thoughts of an
+Chirping with all the enthusiasm of new life, the helpless little chicks seemed proof that warmer days were coming, and thoughts of an egg business ran through my young entrepreneur’s mind.
+Assuming each chick would eventually lay an egg a day, I quickly convinced myself of the profit I’d make if I started an egg business, but more than the money, I wanted an excuse to own some of the fluffy creatures myself.

 Having no clue that the tub of chicks marked “pullets” would grow up to be hens while the “straight run” tub contained both sexes, I carefully stuffed my cardboard box with the cheaper, unsegregated chicks.
 As I gleefully handed my money to the cashier after collecting all the feed and dispensers I thought I might need, I had no idea that I’d already made my first mistake.
 It was weeks later when I realized that a large proportion of the chicks I had selected would never lay eggs—they were roosters.

 Although I was born a city kid, my homeschooling parents valued the lessons and responsibility the outdoors could teach us.
 Because of the hands-on learning opportunities we inevitably encountered, they always encouraged me and my seven younger siblings to pursue our interests in real activities instead of wasting our childhood on video games and Facebook friends.
 After relocating to a larger property when I was eight, we accumulated quite a few animals, despite the fact that my parents had no former experience with them and we had to build our pastures and barns from scratch.
-I loved animals, especially farm animals, and I
+I loved animals, especially farm animals, and I was already responsible for our herd of miniature horses and donkeys, which we kept in the backyard along with a brush-eating goat, a pig, honeybees, some ducks, and a dog.
+I’ve since concluded that donkeys are one of the world’s best teachers of patience, second only to temperamental computers, and maybe sewing machines.

 After emptying my cardboard box of chicks from the farm-supply store into a Rubbermaid tub in my bedroom, I dug out an old heat lamp out of my closet that we’d picked up at a garage sale years before.
 Then my little brothers dumped their boxes of chicks into tubs in their bedroom and acquired the lamp from my mom’s nightstand and one from the living room to use as heat lamps.
-Of course, my egg business sounded like a good idea to them, too, and we had to put our own chicks in separate tubs because
+Of course, my egg business sounded like a good idea to them, too, and we had to put our own chicks in separate tubs because we were all starting separate businesses with very different strategies for success.
+As the big sister who had read the how-to books, I was sure my approach would be the best, while my siblings couldn’t care less what the books had to say.
+A week later, I discovered that one of my otherwise-healthy chicks was unable to walk, and I searched my books determined to find the reason.
+I felt guilty when I learned that his “splayed legs” were a condition often caused by raising chicks on slippery newspaper, as I’d done, rather than wood chips.

 This wasn’t our first plunge into the world of chickens.
 My siblings had given them a try before, with only temporary success, and a couple of years earlier, a kind lady friend had given me six fat, ancient hens, which never laid a solitary egg the entire time I dutifully kept them.
 I learned the hard way that the saying about not looking a gift horse in the mouth doesn’t apply to chickens.